Error-331/code_tests/docs/bible/links.md

 Sacred and Human - August 31 (God sent his Son to live the human experience - all of its ups and downs - and to reunite us with the merciful heart of our Father);

+Created with Purpose - September 1 (Romans 12:8 NCV; You were created with a purpose.
+Your creativity reflects a creative God; What has God given you?
+Consider the ways you can use your gifts to build others up today);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;